-- Field Education Registration Form due the first week of each semester (without the form the Registrar cannot place Field Education on the transcript); - (2) Administrative Agreement and Learning Covenant due the third week in September and the third week of January; - (3) Student and Supervisor Evaluation Forms due last week of the fall semester and the last week of the spring semester; - (4) Lay Committee Evaluation Forms in congregational placements due the last day of the fall semester and the last day of the spring semester.
+- (1) Field Education Registration Form due two weeks before the student engages in Field Education (without the form the Registrar cannot place Field Education on the transcript); - (2) Administrative Agreement and Learning Covenant due the third week in September and the third week of January; - (3) Student and Supervisor Evaluation Forms due last week of the fall semester and the last week of the spring semester; - (4) Nurturing Committee Evaluation Forms in congregational placements due the last day of the fall semester and the last day of the spring semester.

 All of the above forms are available on the Seminary website.
 Due dates for required Field Education paperwork are listed on the Field Education Calendar for the year.
-A copy of the calendar is given to each student and supervisor and is published on the Seminary website.
+A copy of the calendar is published on the Seminary website.

 If the submission of the required semester Evaluation Form and other required work exceeds the deadline by more than two weeks, the student will automatically receive a failing grade for that semester's Field Education.
 A student receiving two failing grades in Field Education is terminated as an MDiv degree candidate.
 Extensions may be granted for doctor-certified medical reasons or for other extenuating circumstances, if approved by the Director of Field Education or the Dean of the Seminary.
 Persistent tardiness in the submission of required paperwork may be noted in the Director's attached comments on the semester Evaluation Form.